From Euler to AI: Unifying Formulas for Mathematical Constants: Algorithms

-We aim to find a coboundary relation between two recurrences.
-As discussed in \cref{section-methodology-matching}, solving explicit equations for a coboundary matrix symbolically constitutes a nonlinear problem.
-To see why, let us write the equations for the coboundary matrix and polynomials in full.
-We have, given two polynomial recurrence matrices $A(n)$ and $B(n)$ (not necessarily in companion form \cref{def:companion-form}
+We aim to find a coboundary relation between two recurrences, yet as mentioned in \cref{section-methodology-UMAPS}, this constitutes a nonlinear problem.
+To see why, let us write the equations for the coboundary matrix and polynomials in full for order $m=2$.
+We have, given two polynomial matrices $A(n)$ and $B(n)$